clxering/Effective-Java-3rd-edition-Chinese-English-bilingual/Chapter-9/Chapter-9-Item-60-Avoid-float-and-double-if-exact-answers-are-required.md

 ## Chapter 9.
 General Programming（通用程序设计）

-### Item 60: Avoid float and double if exact answers are required
+### Item 60: Avoid float and double if exact answers are required（若需要精确答案就应避免使用 float 和 double 类型）

 The float and double types are designed primarily for scientific and engineering calculations.
 They perform binary floating-point arithmetic, which was carefully designed to furnish accurate approximations quickly over a broad range of magnitudes.
 They do not, however, provide exact results and should not be used where exact results are required. **The float and double types are particularly ill-suited for monetary calculations** because it is impossible to represent 0.1 (or any other negative power of ten) as a float or double exactly.